 3. Macaw

-Macaws are beautiful parrots that live in the tropical jungles of North America, Central America, and South America.
-They are social birds and can be found in flocks of up to 30 other macaws.
-These birds are incredibly intelligent and can be taught tricks, how to speak and mimic words as well as other sounds from people and animals.
+These beautiful parrots are indigenous to the tropical jungles of North America, Central America, and South America.
+Macaws are social birds and prefer to keep the company of other Macaws.
+They’re incredibly intelligent as they can be taught simple tricks, how to speak and mimic words as well as other sounds from people and animals.

 Learn More: National Geographic